Enhancement Shaman Best Covenants, Soulbinds, and Conduits — Dragonflight 10.0.2

 Kyrian Abilities: Vesper Totem and Summon Steward

 Vesper Totem as an ability is deceptively simple, it summons a totem that has 3 damage charges and 3 separate healing charges, with one charge being expended each time you use an equivalent ability to trigger a pulse around it.
 These charges are independent of each other and the cooldown of the ability begins when it is placed.
 It can also be re-cast to move it off the global cooldown to a new location.
 Treat this as an extra burst tool both in single-target and AoE, trying to make sure you hit as many targets as possible.
-Elysian Dirge when taken just improves the weakest part of the ability which is single-target.
+Elysian Dirge is the Conduit, and is always worth taking especially with some Soulbinds considered, and is mandatory after double Legendaries unlock as it also applies to the bonus pulses from Raging Vesper Vortex.

 Summon Steward provides you with 3 charges of Phial of Serenity when summoned, which heals you for 20% of your max health and removes all Curse, Poison, Bleed and Disease effects on you when used.
 This is one use per instance of combat, but does not share a cooldown with other effects like Healthstone.
 A simple extra boost to survival that can save you in a pinch, with bonuses in situations where you have debuffs to cleanse.